nf-core/circrna/README.md

 **nf-core/circrna** is a bioinformatics pipeline that can be used to analyse total RNA sequencing data obtained from organisms with a reference genome and annotation.
 It takes a samplesheet and FASTQ files as input, performs quality control (QC), trimming, back-splice junction (BSJ) detection, annotation, quantification and miRNA target prediction of circular RNAs.

+The pipeline is still under development, but the BSJ detection and quantification steps are already implemented and functional.
+The following features are planned to be implemented soon:
+- Isoform-level circRNA detection and quantification
+- circRNA-miRNA interaction analysis using [SPONGE](https://doi.org/10.1093/bioinformatics/btz314) and [spongEffects](https://doi.org/10.1093/bioinformatics/btad276)
+- Improved downstream analyses

+If you want to contribute, feel free to create an issue or pull request on the [GitHub repository](https://github.com/nf-core/circrna) or join the [Slack channel](https://nf-co.re/join/slack).

 ## Pipeline summary

 ![Metro Map](./docs/images/metro-map.png)